List of Levantine cheeses: Jibneh Arabieh

 Jibneh Arabieh (Arabic for "Arab cheese") is also referred to as jibneh baida ("white cheese").
 It is found throughout the Middle East and is particularly popular in Egypt and Eastern Arabia.
 It is a fresh cheese with a milky quality, a pronounced saltiness, medium-firmness, and excellent meltability.
 It can also be boiled before eating.
-While the product originated with Bedouins using goat or sheep milk, the current practice is to use cow's milk and to add mahleb, a spice ground from pits of the Prunus mahaleb cherry for a "slightly salty, sweet and nutty” flavor.
-Jibneh Arabieh is used in cooking or simply as a table cheese (A table cheese is a cheese that can be paired with a variety of foods and wines, and served with appetizers, soups, salads, main courses, and desserts).
+While the product originated with Bedouins using goat or sheep milk, the current practice is to use cow's milk and to add mahleb, a spice ground from pits of the Prunus mahaleb cherry for a "slightly salty, sweet and nutty" flavor.
+Jibneh Arabieh is used in cooking or simply as a table cheese (a cheese that can be paired with a variety of foods and wines, and served with appetizers, soups, salads, main courses, and desserts).

 Majdoule

-Majdoule [(or, madjoul) means “braided” in Arabic] originates from Armenia and is incredibly popular for centuries and considered a culturally Syrian food [ mainly in ] Northern Syria.
+Majdoule [(or, madjoul) means "braided" in Arabic] originates from Armenia and is incredibly popular for centuries and considered a culturally Syrian food [ mainly in ] Northern Syria.
 It is a salty white string cheese made up of thick strands braided together.
 It can be used in grilled cheese, sandwiches, eaten as a snack or after adding to Lebanese and pita bread and used for melting too.